Complete simultaneous conjugacy invariants in Artin's braid groups: Introduction

-A number of natural computational problems in braid groups, with interest beyond potential applications in cryptography, reduce to the SCP.
-Dehornoy's \emph{Shifted Conjugacy Problem}~\cite{Deh06} was reduced to the SCP via reduction to the Subgroup Conjugacy Problem for the braid group $\BG{N-1}$ in $\BG{N}$~\cite{KLT09}.
-More generally, the Subgroup Conjugacy Problem for $\BG{M}$ in $\BG{N}$ ($M<N$) was reduced to the SCP in~\cite{GKLT13}.
-In the sequel paper~\cite{KTT}, we show that the \emph{Double Coset Problem} for parabolic subgroups of braid groups (with connected associated Coxeter graph) reduces to the SCP.
-Given the results of the present paper, this forms the first solution of the Double Coset Problem.
+A number of computational problems in braid groups reduce to the SCP.
+For example, Dehornoy's \emph{Shifted Conjugacy Problem}~\cite{Deh06} reduces to the SCP via a reduction to the Subgroup Conjugacy Problem for the braid group $\BG{N-1}$ in $\BG{N}$~\cite{KLT09}.
+More generally, the Subgroup Conjugacy Problem for $\BG{M}$ in $\BG{N}$ ($M<N$) is reducible to the SCP~\cite{GKLT13}.
+In a sequel paper~\cite{KTT}, we show that the \emph{Double Coset Problem} for parabolic subgroups of braid groups reduces to the SCP\@.
+In particular, the present paper leads to the first solution of the Double Coset Problem.

-Our main result is a deterministic, effective solution to the (decision and search version of the) SCP in arbitrary Garside groups, together with a high-dimensional version of cyclic sliding with provable convergence rate.
-Earlier, Lee and Lee provided a solution of the former problem in Artin's braid groups~\cite{LL02}, that extends to Garside groups with weighted presentations.
-Unlike the earlier solution, our solution provides a finite \emph{invariant} of the conjugacy class of an $r$-tuple.
-Experimental results, in braid groups, showing a considerable improvement over the earlier solution.
+Our main result is a deterministic, effective solution to the decision and search version of the SCP, in arbitrary Garside groups.
+Earlier, Lee and Lee provided a solution in Artin's braid groups~\cite{LL02}, that extends to Garside groups with weighted presentations.
+In contrast to the Lee--Lee solution, our solution provides a finite \emph{invariant} of the conjugacy class of an $r$-tuple.
+Experimental results, in braid groups, show a considerable improvement over the earlier solution.
 We conclude this paper with open problems and indications for additional applications.